About the Project

 • Appropriate IELTS score, if required.

-Please note: Applications should include a covering letter that includes a short summary (500 words max.) of a relevant piece of research that you have previously completed and the reasons you consider yourself suited to the project.
+Please note: Applications should include a covering letter that includes a short summary (500 words max.) of a relevant piece of research that you have previously completed and the reasons you consider yourself suited to the project (this should be uploaded into the Research Proposal section of your application instead of a research proposal).
 Applications that do not include the advert reference (e.g. ET20/…) will not be considered.

 Northumbria University takes pride in, and values, the quality and diversity of our staff.
 We welcome applications from all members of the community.
 The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality.

-For informal enquiries please contact Dr Paul James ([email protected]
+For informal enquiries please contact Dr Paul James ([Email Address Removed])

 Gilman, J., Singleton, C., Tennant, R. K., James, P., Howard, T. P., Lux, T., et al. (2019).
 Rapid, Heuristic Discovery and Design of Promoter Collections in Non-Model Microbes for Industrial Applications.
 ACS Synth.
 Biol.
 8, 1175–1186. doi:10.1021/acssynbio.9b00061.